-- 10. The proposal shall demonstrate that the necessary library volumes and serials, classroom, teaching laboratory, research laboratory, office and any other type of physical space, equipment, and appropriate clinical and internship sites shall be available to implement the program. - 11.
-For a graduate level program, the proposal shall indicate whether appropriate fellowships, scholarships, and graduate assistantships are in place, or if the university has made sufficient plans for their existence when student support is the norm in similar programs in the discipline. - (2)(d) The New College of FloridaNCF Board of Trustees will reviews the proposed new academic degree program proposal with regard to the criteria outlined in paragraph(3)(b) and its implementation costs., and vote on whether to approve the proposed new academic program. - (e) Within four weeks of approval of a bachelor's, master's, specialist, or advanced master's degree program by the New College of FloridaNCF Board of Trustees, New College shall notify the Board of Governors Office in writing and provide an electronic copy of the proposal for each program, along with related Board of Trustees approval documents. - i.
-For new degree programs at the undergraduate level, the office of the Board of Governors will assign a CIP code and add the program to the State University System Academic Degree Program Inventory. - (3)ii.
-For new degree programs at the master's level, the Board of Governors will consider approval at a regularly scheduled meeting. - (4) Process for authorization of other academic curricular offerings - (a) For Program Majors (Area of Concentration), College Credit Certificate Programs, and Non-College Credit Certificate Programs: - i.
+- (d) The NCF Board of Trustees reviews the new degree program proposal with regard to the criteria outlined in paragraph(3)(b) and its implementation costs. - (e) Within four weeks of approval of a degree program by the NCF Board of Trustees, New College shall notify the Board of Governors Office in writing and provide an electronic copy of the proposal for each program, along with related Board of Trustees approval documents. - i.
+For new degree programs at the undergraduate level, the office of the Board of Governors will assign a CIP code and add the program to the State University System Academic Degree Program Inventory. - ii.
+For new degree programs at the master's level, the Board of Governors will consider approval at a regularly scheduled meeting. - (4) Process for authorization of other academic curricular offerings - (a) For Program Majors (Area of Concentration), College Credit Certificate Programs, and NonCollege Credit Certificate Programs: - i.
 Faculty who wish to propose a new undergraduate Area of Concentration shall prepare the following documents and submit them to the Provost's Office: - 1.
 An Academic Learning Compact that articulates student learning outcomes - 2.
 A General Catalog description that includes graduation requirements - 3.
 A forward-looking assessment plan - 4.
 A four-year plan of courses and educational activities that align with the learning outcomes and graduate requirements - 5.
 Identification of any new resources the new AOC will need in order to be successful (e.g., faculty, library resources, facilities, equipment, staff support) - ii.
 The Provost acknowledges receipt of the proposal and forwards it to the Divisions for feedback during Division meetings.
-This feedback is forwarded to the Educational Policies Committee (EPC).
+This feedback is forwarded to the Educational Policies Committee (EPC). - iii.
+The EPC reviews the proposal and considers approval.
+EPC-approved proposals are then forwarded to the Provost for approval.
+The Provost then shares the proposal with the Institutional Accreditation Liaison to determine if the new program major represents a substantive change. - (b) For Program Minors or Program Concentrations, Areas of Emphasis, or Tracks - i.
+Faculty who wish to propose a new minor or program concentration, area of emphasis or track shall submit the following documents to the appropriate Division Chair or Interdisciplinary Program Director: - 1.
+A General Catalog description that includes graduation requirements